 3. What is polling rate?

-Polling rate is a number of times the mouse inform the computer of its movement and is measured in Hz.
+Polling rate is the number of times the mouse inform the computer of its movement and is measured in Hz.
 If your mouse has 100hz polling rate, it means that your computer will register the mouse’ position 100 times per second.
 So a mouse with 1000hz, report its position every single millisecond.
 Unlike DPI, the polling rate is generally better if it’s in the higher end.
-Especially in fast-paced competitive gaming such as MOBAs and FPS, since it decreases the time between your movement and for computer register it.
+Especially in fast-paced, competitive gaming such as MOBAs and FPS, since it decreases the time between your movement and for computer register it.

 4. What is a ”snipe” button and what does it do?

 Snipe buttons are trendy among fps specific mice such as the Logitech G402 and Corsair M65.
 What it does is that it slow the dpi down a LOT, momentarily, this allow fps gamers to gain incredible precision on the fly.
 A ‘snipe button’ is handy when, you guessed it, sniping or whenever you need to aim with high accuracy.
 But ultimately doesn’t work well in fast-paced FPS games such as CS:GO and Overwatch.

 5. Which mice do pro gamers use in eSport?

 There is no easy answer for this.
 It really comes down to the genre of eSport(MOBA, fps, etc.), personal preferences for the players and last but not least, sponsor deals.
 There are some mice that are more popular in professional gaming than others, but no one mouse is dominating the market.
 Here are a few examples of the favorites among pro gamers: